Premenstrual syndrome (PMS)

 Record your symptoms for a few months

-Here's what's known about the effectiveness of some of the more common complementary products and remedies used to soothe the symptoms of premenstrual syndrome:
+Here's what's known about the effectiveness of complementary remedies used to soothe the symptoms of premenstrual syndrome:

 Terms and conditions of use